 Who needs personal liability coverage?

-If you’re responsible for your living expenses or have assets such as a home, savings or investments, you should have some form of personal liability insurance to protect yourself financially.
-To determine coverage amounts, deductibles, and limits, add up your net worth and the value of your assets.
-Homeowners insurance personal liability coverage limits range from $100,000 to $300,000.
-If you have a high net worth and more assets, consider increasing your personal liability coverage.
+If you are responsible for your living expenses or have assets such as a home, savings or investments, you might want to consider adding some form of personal liability insurance to protect yourself financially.
+To help determine coverage amounts, add up your net worth and the value of your assets.
+Homeowners insurance personal liability coverage limits typically range from $100,000 to $500,000.
+If you have a high net worth and more assets, consider increasing your personal liability coverage or purchasing an umbrella policy.

 Benefits of personal liability insurance

-If you’re sued for property damage or personal injury in your home or away from it, your personal injury coverage can help you pay for legal counsel to represent you, litigation cost or settlement costs.
+If you are sued for property damage or personal injury in your home or away from it, your personal injury coverage can help you pay for legal counsel to represent you, litigation cost or settlement costs.
+If you do not have personal liability coverage or have a low coverage limit, your out-of-pocket expenses could quickly add up in the event of a lawsuit.
+Your savings, house, vehicles and other assets could be at risk if you do not have the coverage to compensate the injured or damaged party adequately.

-Having personal liability insurance coverage helps limit out-of-pocket expenditure if you’re at fault for an accident, property damage or personal injury.
+Having personal liability insurance coverage helps limit out-of-pocket expenditure if you are at fault for an accident, property damage or personal injury.
+It could be a critical piece of your financial plan.

 How to get personal liability insurance

 If you have a homeowners insurance policy or a renters policy, check your personal liability coverages and limits.
-As your net worth or the worth of your home and belongings increase, contact your insurance broker to make sure that you have adequate coverage in place.
-You can also add personal liability insurance to your auto policy or purchase a stand-alone personal liability policy.
+As your net worth or the worth of your home and belongings increase, contact your insurance agent to make sure that you have adequate coverage in place.
+You may also be able to purchase a stand-alone personal liability policy if you do not have a homeowners policy.

 What is personal liability?

 Personal liability insurance protects you financially if you or a family member is responsible for someone’s injuries or property damage.
-Auto insurance, renters insurance and homeowners insurance contain personal liability coverage in the policies.
+Many types of insurance policies contain personal liability coverage in the policies., so check with your insurance carrier.

 Do I need personal liability insurance?

-If you have assets you’d like to protect, the personal liability insurance cost is well worth it.
-If someone is hurt in your home, your dog bites a guest or you’re in an accident, personal liability insurance covers the cost of the medical bills, their damaged items, legal fees and court judgments.
-If you didn’t have personal liability coverage, you could lose your home or other assets to pay for the costs.
+If you have assets you would like to protect, the personal liability insurance cost is usually well worth it.
+If someone is hurt in your home, your dog bites a guest or you are the cause of an accident, personal liability insurance likely covers the cost of the medical bills, their damaged items, legal fees and court judgments.
+If you do not have personal liability coverage, you could lose your home or other assets to pay for the costs.

 How much is personal liability insurance?

 There are many factors that determine personal liability insurance costs.
-Some of the main factors on who much personal liability insurance costs include where you live, the amount of coverage you need, the size of your deductible and history of claims.
-It’s best to shop around and compare insurance quotes carefully to find the best (and most affordable policy).
+Some of the main factors that impact how much personal liability insurance costs include where you live, the amount of coverage you need and history of claims.
+It may be a good idea to shop around and compare insurance quotes carefully to find the policy that offers you the coverage you need at the lowest price.